 If you made a reservation with the Weeki Fresh Water Adventures at the state park, then it includes a (scheduled) ride back to the state park’s parking lot.
 Please note: dogs are allowed on the river itself… but dogs are NOT ALLOWED to get on the river via the state park ramp.
 So if you want to bring your dog, you need to check into alternatives 3 – 5.

-Disposable containers (e.g., plastic water bottles) are not allowed on the river.
+Disposable containers (e.g., plastic water bottles) are not allowed on the river if you enter from the Florida state park access.
 May we recommend you bring your Happier Place Double-Wall Stainless Steel Bottle and fill it with the refreshment of your choice?